ManideepK007/arrhythmia-detection/README.md

 Matplotlib: For plotting various graphs.

-Seaborn: For enhanced data visualization, especially confusion matrices.
+Seaborn: For enhanced Data Visualization, especially confusion matrices.

 Git: Version control.

 Git Large File Storage (Git LFS): For managing large dataset files within the repository.

-Dataset
+DATASET
 This project is designed to work with the MIT-BIH Arrhythmia Database, a widely recognized dataset for cardiac arrhythmia research.
 For ease of use with this application, it is recommended to use a preprocessed version of this dataset available in CSV format.

 A suitable preprocessed dataset can be downloaded from Kaggle: